thunderseethe/thunderseethe.github.io/content/posts/traits-are-a-local-maxima.md

 ## The problem with Traits

-We can elucidate our woes by conjuring some contrived Rust code:
+We can illustrate our woes by conjuring some contrived Rust code:

 ```rs
 use a_crate::A;